yguitton/training-material/topics/single-cell/tutorials/scrna-case_alevin/tutorial.md

 > <question-title></question-title>
 >
-> What is this 'True/False' referring to?
+> What are this "True/False" referring to?
 (Hint: Consider what gene information you have added!)
 >
 > > <solution-title></solution-title>
 > >